privacycg/requestStorageAccessFor/README.md

 1. Check for embeddee opt-in:
     1. Run implementation-defined embeddee opt-in checks.
         1. FPS, excluding service domains, would be one example
-        1. The hope is that, over time, such opt-in signals can be standardized.
+        1. TBD: over time, such opt-in signals can be standardized.
     1. If opt-in is not found, reject the requestStorageAccessForOrigin call.
 1. Check for user approval, if required:
-    1. Check implementation-defined acceptance or rejection steps; if any are triggered, reject the requestStorageAccessForOrigin call or skip to step 4.
+    1. Check implementation-defined acceptance or rejection steps; if any are triggered, reject the requestStorageAccessForOrigin call or skip to the permission-saving step.
         1. Browsers could choose to accept or reject based on their own rules.
 Allowing sharing within the same FPS, allowing some limited number of implicit grants, or always choosing to prompt users would all be possible.
     1. Prompt the user, return their acceptance or denial.
 1. If acceptance is returned, save a permission for the pair `{top-level site, requested origin}`.
 Note that the permission would be separate from the permission granted by `requestStorageAccess`.